Global Public Health, Master of Health Care

 - Points awarded: max 100 p; minimum requirement 20 p

-The 40 eligible applicants with the highest score obtained from the preliminary task will be invited to participate in the online interview.
+All eligible applicants with passed score from the preliminary task will be invited for an interview.

 The online interview